Jacob Isaacs

 Jacob Isaacs (6 December 1896 - 12 May 1973) was chair of English language and literature at Queen Mary College, University of London, from 1952 to 1964 and the author of more than thirty books and articles on the subject of English literature.

 Early life

 Jacob Isaacs was born in London on 6 December 1896.

 Career

 Isaacs was a lecturer at King's College London from 1928 to 1942.
-He then moved to Palestine, where he served as the first Montefiore Professor of English in the Hebrew University of Jerusalem from 1942-1945.
+He then moved to Palestine, where he served as the first Montefiore Professor of English in the Hebrew University of Jerusalem from 1942 to 1945.
 Isaacs returned to England in 1945 and was Chair of English Language and Literature at Queen Mary College, University of London from 1952 to 1964.
 In 1953 he gave the British Academy's Shakespeare Lecture.
 He was the author of more than thirty books and articles on the subject of English literature.

 Death and legacy

 Isaacs died in Lewisham Hospital on 12 May 1973.
 His papers are held at the Queen Mary Archives.